Mastering Fakeout Forex & How To Trade a Breakout

 Is there a difference between a Forex Fakeout and a Breakout?

 A breakout is what happens right before a potential fakeout (false breakout).
-A breakout is basically a potentially advantageous trading opportunity which happens when an investment’s price goes over a resistance level or goes below a support level.
+A breakout is basically a potentially advantageous trading opportunity which happens when price breaks over a resistance level or goes below a support level.
+As traders anticipate a resumption of the trend and higher prices.

 A fakeout, also known as a false breakout, happens after a breakout.
-Confused?
-Hear me out.
 When prices go beyond a support or resistance level, that’s the breakout.
-If they move back to their previous trading position by the end of the day that’s a fakeout (false breakout).
+If price suddenly reverses and goes that’s a fakeout (false breakout).

 How To Take Advantage of a Breakout

-Breakouts don’t always lead to a fakeout or a drop, at least not right away.
-A breakout could continue to rise significantly after breaking through its resistance level.
-In such cases it’s often followed by a period of consolidation.
-That’s when traders decide whether or not this breakout is real or just another fakeout.
+Breakouts don’t always lead to a fakeout, at least not right away.
+A breakout could continue to rise by a fair amount after breaking through a support or resistance level.
+In such cases it’s often followed by a period of consolidation or a retest of the previous support or resistance area.

 There are two main types of breakouts: continuation breakouts and reversal breakouts.